nyno-kb/python-101/_episodes/02-data-types.md

 </table>

 ## Comparisons
-You can compare values in Python using different comparison operations - the most essential are shown here in the box.
+You can compare values in Python using different comparison operations.
+Comparisons are used to compare different values and objects in Python.
+Which we will learn much more about later.
+For now take a look at the comparisions and their meaning in the table underneath.
 ##### This table summarizes the comparison operations:
 <table class="colwidths-auto table" style="border:1px solid black">
 <thead>